Ilfracombe Women’s Fight Club

 Clattery thing that attracks people who say ‘Ooh look Stan!’

 I am baffled as to three questions, however, which I feel need answering.
 With regards to North Devon, why are there fudge shops every ten paces?
-And why do people walking in front suddenly stop without warning to take a picture of something totally irrelevant?
+And why do people walking in front suddenly stop without warning to take a picture of something totally irrelevant, like their own feet?
 And why in the name of Saturn’s Arse do couples decide to walk like a one-man-band with heavy weather clothing, crampons and walking poles when they’re only moving 30 feet from the car park?

-I must confess I made the gravest mistake today.
+I must confess, I made the gravest mistake today.
 Folly is jollying off on a Hiding Weekend with the ‘Nervous Branch of the Girl Scouts’.
-Bench became dreadfully fractious on the yoghurt pot phone and threw a total hissy.
-I was conned into aggreeing to look after Wesley.
+Bench became dreadfully fractious on the yoghurt pot phone and threw a total hissy, and in my efforts to calm her, I was duly conned into aggreeing to look after Wesley.

 Wesley is a tortoise.

-Despite the name of my blog, I don’t fare well with these creatures.
+Despite the name of my writings, I don’t fare at all well with these creatures.
 This particular shelled joy looks like Douglas Hurd when he’s pondering something very carefully.

 Aunt Bench should have kept him, especially as he belongs to her daughter.
-Unfortunately Bench is as a spa this week with Aunt Claymore and Cousin Girda.
+Unfortunately Bench is at the spa this week with Aunt Claymore and Cousin Girda.
 Aunt Claymore is being waxed (head to toe), Cousin Girda is being waned, and Bench is having some splendiferous conditioning jollop carded into her beard by a Tibetan throat singer.

 So I’m lumbered with a sedentary tortoise.
 He doesn’t appear to enjoy entertainment.